vzMars/MAT328/README.md

 **Tech used:** Python, Jupyter Notebook

-All of the labs and homework assignments were done using Python in a Jupyter Notebook allowing the code, text, and the output of code to be shown simultaneously.
+All labs and homework assignments were done using Python and Jupyter Notebook.